We've all heard about the research on kids and tv - too much is bad, SpongeBob is worse.

 SuperWhy!
 (PBS Kids)

 Learn about words with Super Why, Princess Presto, Alpha Pig and Wonder Red!
 Lots of attention to spelling, rhyming and reading skills.
 A big plus that we love is that it's all done while telling classic stories such as The 3 Little Pigs or Rumpelstiltskin.
+One of our favorites is Super Why: Around the World Adventure.

 Add-on Activity: Read the classic fairy tale that was highlighted in the Super Why! episode your child watched.
 See if they can pick out some of the words and help you retell the story.